 Bioenergy is fuel made from renewable organic material.
-Bioenergy generated provided 7% of our total energy in 2013.
+Bioenergy provided 7% of our total energy in supply in 2015.

 This was made up of liquid biofuels for transport, biogas for producing mainly heat and electricity, and wood burned to produce heat.

 Plants use photosynthesis to capture the sun’s energy, and this energy is stored as they grow providing a source of bioenergy.
 Bioenergy comes from trees and crops grown for their energy content and from by-products such as sewage, straw, manure, animal and vegetable fat and rubbish.
 These energy sources are referred to as biomass feedstocks.

 Biomass can be burned to produce heat.
 This heat can be used directly or used to generate electricity.
 Biomass can also be turned into biofuels that act as substitutes for fossil fuels in transport.

 The most common types of biofuels are biodiesel (an alternative to diesel) and bioethanol (an alternative to petrol).
 Biodiesel is made from vegetable oils or animal fats - a biodiesel blend is biodiesel blended with ordinary diesel.
 Bioethanol is alcohol fuel made from waste, by-products and plants that contain sugars and starches.
 It’s usually available as a blend, mixed with petrol.

 As a driver, you can reduce the impact of climate change by using biofuels, which result in fewer greenhouse gas emissions than fossil fuels.

 Using bioenergy will have almost no greenhouse effect as long as the carbon dioxide given off during its use is absorbed by the next crop of biomass.
 Beyond greenhouse gas emissions, the total environmental impact of a bioenergy source depends on how the feedstock is produced.